Its-OK-Wakamatsu-san/Exact_time_interval_using_-time.sleep-/README.md

 ## Overview
 We often use "time.sleep" in our measurements, but "time.sleep" gives us the approximate time requested, but not the exact time.
-We can set the time interval precisely by adjusting the sleep period using "time.sleep".
+Here, it provides a software to set the time interval precisely by adjusting the sleep period using "time.sleep".

 > [!TIPS]
 > 1. The default system clock tickon a Windows OS is 15.625 msec -- 1/64 second.
 So that is the degree of time accuracy.